RTEMS/rtems-docs/user/bsps/aarch64/xilinx-zynqmp.rst

 Build RTEMS with examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Build the RTEMS `xilinx-zynqmp-lp64-zu3eg` BSP.
+Build the RTEMS `zynqmp_apu` BSP.
 Use the ticker.exe sample which can be found in the directory:

 .. code-block:: shell

-  build/aarch64/xilinx-zynqmp-lp64-zu3eg/testsuites/samples
+  build/aarch64/zynqmp_apu/testsuites/samples

 Prepare the RTEMS image
 ^^^^^^^^^^^^^^^^^^^^^^^